• Car Club Directory

 Once the steps above are done, you should thoroughly review and read the terms and conditions of the shipping contract before signing it.
 Look for hidden clauses and other fees, and make sure that you didn’t miss anything before having a deal.
 Get a copy of your shipping contract and inspect your vehicle carefully once it arrives.

-Filed Under: News, Uncategorized Tagged With: classic car, Custom Car, shipping, show car
+Filed Under: News, Uncategorized Tagged With: classic car, classic car transport, Custom Car, enclosed car transport, shipping, show car

 Related Articles